Helpful Hints for New Faculty

 c) Please understand this critical point in your planning.
 Your moving allowance will be provided to you as reimbursement of expenses incurred, not as an advance, and the reimbursement will not be made until after you actually begin your employment, that is, not until September 1.
 And at that point it may take a couple of weeks for processing before you receive the reimbursement.
 Please plan accordingly.

 e) Be aware that you may receive your reimbursement in two payments.
 The Accounting Office will divide it according to taxable and non-taxable reimbursements, according to IRS regulations in effect at the time.
 Also, if you have enrolled in electronic payroll deposits, you may receive one payment that way and another payment via a physical check sent to your new address.
 Typically, an explanation will be mailed to you by Accounting, which may arrive separately from the payment.
-Certainly if you have any questions after receiving reimbursement, contact either Alan Cottrell or Joanne Caruso.
+Certainly if you have any questions after receiving reimbursement, contact either Jaclyn Novak or Joanne Caruso.

 f) This is not a comprehensive list, but eligible expenses include:

 • costs of a rental truck

 • boxes, tape, wrapping materials, and other packing supplies

 • mileage for driving your personal vehicle to Montclair [Mileage rates for moving are different from mileage for business trips, usually approximately one half.
 The rates in effect may be found on the IRS web site.]